 Not wanting to move is normal.
 Leaving behind everything that's familiar is frightening.
 Just remember that you're not alone and that what you're feeling is normal, too.

-Here are some tips to coping emotionally with a move.
+Here are some tips for coping emotionally with a move.

 - Talk to your parents even if you are mad at them.
 They want to know what you are thinking.
 Ask them why you are moving and if you can choose your new school.

 - Get involved.
 You'll feel more in control if you pack your own room, go with your parents to find a new house or get a list of schools you can visit.

 - Ask a lot of questions about the move and the schools.

 - Make sure you have the social networks, phone numbers and email addresses of your friends.
 With the internet, you aren't saying goodbye forever.

 - Have a going away party for your friends.

 02 of 03

 If moving from one home to another stateside is difficult, moving to another country adds a whole other dimension to your move, particularly when English isn't the native language.
 In this case: